sweattep/modern_quotes/README.md

 >it's never ok to disable submit buttons

+>In my not-so-humble opinion, macros are the reason why Lisp has never caught on in the mainstream.
+No Lisper can read anyone else’s Lisp code.

 >Use the Socratic Method to move the conversation from the realm of opinions to the realm of facts.

 >there's no app for deep learning